Unhelpful helper programs

 Be sure to uninstall Adobe Reader completely by using Programs and Features in the Control Panel (or Apps and Features in Windows 10) before installing any other PDF software.

-Of these two I recommend Sumatra PDF reader because Foxit Reader's installer also wants to install unacceptable software on your PC if you don't decline it during the install process.
+Of these two I favor Sumatra PDF reader because Foxit Reader's installer also wants to install unacceptable software on your PC if you don't decline it during the install process.
+Use Ninite to install Foxit Reader without problems.

 Finally, I recognize that many business users prefer to use Adobe Reader DC rather than any of its replacements.
 To them I advise, Keep it Updated!
 On the Adobe Reader download page always uncheck the Optional Software Offer before clicking the Install Now button.